gmussi/web-platform-game-cyberpunk/docs/TESTING.md

 ### Test Files

+The test files have been removed to implement a new testing methodology.
+The framework is ready for:

-- `tests/game-loading.spec.js` - Tests for game loading and basic functionality
+- `tests/game-loading.spec.js` - Tests for game loading and basic functionality (to be created)
-- `tests/game-controls.spec.js` - Tests for player controls and movement
+- `tests/game-controls.spec.js` - Tests for player controls and movement (to be created)
-- `tests/map-editor.spec.js` - Tests for map editor functionality
+- `tests/map-editor.spec.js` - Tests for map editor functionality (to be created)
-- `tests/helpers/game-test-helper.js` - Utility functions for game testing
+- `tests/helpers/game-test-helper.js` - Utility functions for game testing (to be created)

 ## Test Configuration